vtex-apps/product-summary/react/components/ProductSummaryPrice/README.md

 ## Description

-`ProductSummaryPrice` is a VTEX Component that render the buy button.
+`ProductSummaryPrice` is a VTEX Component that render the product price.
 This Component can be imported and used by any VTEX App.

 :loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.